Author: StarLight Massacre

 "A body lay there."
 Kingsley Shacklebolt said in his slow, gruff voice.

-They finished the bottom floors without finding anything and went to the top floors.
-The first floor was a blood bath and Sirius felt himself swaying where he stood as the three bodies of the women of the house were spread across the floor, obviously what Moody had been looking at.
+They finished the bottom floors without finding anything and they cautiously went up the stairs to the top floors.
+The first floor was a blood bath and Sirius felt himself swaying where he stood as three bodies of the four women of the house were spread across the floor, obviously what Moody had been looking at when they had first entered.

-Little fourteen year old Ginny lay closest to them with her throat ripped out, young sixteen year old Hermione just before her, her neck so severely broken it was obvious what had killed her and Mrs Weasley, thrown into a wall where she had crumpled down, she had died defending the two young girls but had failed.
+Little fourteen year old Ginny lay closest to them with her throat ripped out, young sixteen year old Hermione just before her, her neck so severely broken that it was obvious what had killed her and Missus Weasley, thrown into a wall where she had crumpled down.
+She had died defending the two young girls but she had failed.

 "We must find Harry."
-Dumbledore broke the spell as he averted his pale blue eyes from the three females and hurried on to the second floor, where they found Hestia Jones half way up the stairs, dead also.
+Dumbledore broke the spell as he averted his pale blue eyes from the three ladies and hurried on to the second floor, where they found the fourth and last woman who had been in the house, Hestia Jones, who was sprawled half way up the stairs, dead also.

-Sirius was horrified and devastated at the level of brutality and utter desolation the Death Eaters had shown to mere children.
+Sirius was horrified and devastated at the level of brutality and utter desolation that the Death Eaters had shown to mere children.
 He breathed shallowly and rapidly, trying not to smell the bodies and the blood all around him.
-He felt light headed and spacey, half an entire family had been wiped out, two esteemed Order members and the only child of two Muggles and his Godson Harry, his responsibility, his last duty to James and Lily, was missing.
+He felt light headed and spacey, half of an entire family had been wiped out, two esteemed Order members and the only child of two muggles had been killed, brutally and violently, and his godson Harry, his responsibility, his last duty to James and Lily, was missing.

 "I'm going to hunt that bastard down and kill him myself!"
 He swore viciously.
 "I will get Harry back from him!"